Internet Privacy and Security Policy

 |A clear GIF is...||

-The SED does not solicit information from children under the age of thirteen.
-If the SED receives information submitted by children under the age of thirteen, those communications are accorded the same protections as if the information had been submitted offline.
+The NYSED does not solicit information from children under the age of thirteen.
+If the NYSED receives information submitted by children under the age of thirteen, those communications are accorded the same protections as if the information had been submitted offline.

-The Children's Online Privacy Protection Act of 1998 ("COPPA") imposes restrictions on commercial Websites, not government agency websites.
-Although COPPA does not apply to the SED Website, the SED practices are consistent with its mandates.
-If you would like more information about COPPA, please visit the FTC's official COPPA page at:
+The Children's Online Privacy Protection Act of 1998 (COPPA) imposes restrictions on commercial Websites, not government agency websites.
+Although COPPA does not apply to the NYSED Website, the NYSED practices are consistent with its mandates.
+If you would like more information about COPPA, please visit the Federal Trade Commission's official COPPA page at:

-If you have questions about the SED Website privacy statement or this Website, please contact the SED by e-mailing the Information Security Officer at email@example.com
+If you have questions about the NYSED Website privacy statement or this Website, please contact the NYSED by e-mailing the Information Security Officer at email@example.com

 Chief Information Officer